Sitecore-Hackathon/2021-Team-WayPath/src/Feature/SuperScripts/code/ENTRYFORM.md

 Current scripts
 Swap Templates - Allows you to mass swap a template with another.

-Swap Templates With Renderings - Allows you to mass swap a template with another, and also changes renderings.

 Find and Replace in Field - Find and replace one string with another in a specific field.

 Find and Replace in ALL Fields - Find and replace on string with another in all fields.

-Move Renderings to Different Placeholder - Moving renderings to a different placeholder.

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_